-A failed examination may be repeated one time.
-At least two months must elapse before the second examination may take place.
-Failure to pass a second examination results in termination of graduate study and dismissal from the program.
-Students who are dismissed from the program due to a failed comprehensive examination are ineligible to reapply.
+A doctoral student is allowed two (2) total attempts to pass the comprehensive examination.
+At least six (6) months must elapse before the second attempt at the examination.
+Failure to pass the second attempt results in termination of graduate study and dismissal from the academic program.
+Students who are dismissed from the program due to a second failed attempt are ineligible to reapply to the same degree program.